suburbandox/scripting-final-project/README.md

 ## Chapter 2

-Chapter 2 introduced the concept of ## variables; they can be numbers, strings, or Boolean values.
+Chapter 2 introduced the concept of ## Variables; they can be numbers, strings, or Boolean values.
 This is identical to their use in Python or Java.
 Arrays in JavaScript are like lists of variables.
 Interestingly, you can have different types of data in an array.
 There are multiple ways to add to or delete from them.
 You can add a single variable or multiple variables to the beginning or end of the array, and you can delete single variable from both ends as well.
 Finally, I learned about commenting and its usefulness.
 I recognize that sometimes my commenting is skimpy and I will try to be more thorough in future comments.

 ## Chapter 3